Careers360 Logo

 Answer:

 A bacterium called Propionibacterium sharmanii produces a large amount of carbon dioxide during fermentation.
-This is the reason for big holes in Swiss cheese.
+This is the reason for the big holes in Swiss cheese.

 Question:2